luispcode/database_design/readme.md

 #### Hello World! 🤖

 A good database design is crucial for a high-performance application.
 Just like you wouldn't start building a house without the benefit of a blueprint, you need to think about how your data will be stored beforehand.
 Taking the time to design a database saves time and frustration later, and a well-designed database ensures ease of access and retrieval of information.
 While choosing a design, a lot of considerations must be accounted for. process, store, and organize data in an efficient way. structure data through normalization and present your data with views.
-Manage your database, using a variety of datasets.

 ![Working together](https://drive.google.com/uc?export=view&id=1zGtKE5C-CQNBWPMpDOMKNX88g8x-2Ur7)